Research Jobs at University of Minnesota with Visa Sponsorship

 Which visa types does University of Minnesota commonly use for Research roles?

-University of Minnesota supports a broad range of visa categories for Research functions, including H-1B, E-3 (for Australian citizens), TN (for Canadian and Mexican nationals), J-1 for research scholars, and F-1 OPT and CPT for students transitioning to employment.
+University of Minnesota supports a broad range of visa categories for Research functions, including H-1B, E-3 visa (for Australian citizens), TN visa (for Canadian and Mexican nationals), J-1 visa for research scholars, and F-1 OPT and CPT for students transitioning to employment.
 For permanent roles, the university also pursues PERM-based EB-2 and EB-3 Green Card sponsorship for eligible researchers over time.

 What qualifications does University of Minnesota expect for Research positions?